-When I look at my cookbook sitting on my shelves with all the others that have inspired my days in the kitchen.
-And there are new, beautiful cookbooks that land on my doorstep nearly every week, from one of my talented peers, which nothing makes me more excited than spending a day reading through one, then cooking from it.
+I look at my cookbook sitting on my shelf with all the others that have inspired my days in the kitchen.
+And there are new, beautiful cookbooks that land on my doorstep nearly every week, from one of my talented peers, which nothing makes me more excited than spending a day reading and cooking from.

 But then there’s this weird feeling I get it, embarrassment and shame …. that comes from the place of the girl who’s always been hard on herself, a natural inner critic since a young age.

 My book….
 It doesn’t have thick paper with big, beautiful, glossy photos.
 It hasn’t been noticed by Food 52, or Bon Appetit.
 There was no book tour.
 There weren’t 1,000 copies sold on pre-order.